xebiarohan/Javascript/8_Objects.md

 4. Property Types and Property Order

-   - we can even assing number as a key example {1.5: 'hello'}
+   - we can use string, number and symbol as the key example {1.5: 'hello'}
    - order is maintained in which we add it
    - if all the keys are numbers then they get sorted